knvsl/teapot-demo/_site/shading.md

 <a name="lambertian"></a>
 ### Lambertian Shading

-Also known as diffuse shading, [Lambertian](https://en.wikipedia.org/wiki/Lambertian_reflectance) surfaces are typically recognized as 'matte' surfaces.
+Also known as diffuse shading, [Lambertian](https://en.wikipedia.org/wiki/Lambertian_reflectance) surfaces are 'matte' surfaces.
 These are surfaces that reflect light equally in all directions.

 The name Lambertian refers to Lambert's Cosine Law which is used to calculate the color of a diffuse surface.
 Lambert's Cosine Law says that the amount of light on a surface is equal to the cosine of the angle between the light direction and the surface normal.
 It is independent of where the viewer is.